797988448/fs11-11/README.md

 - Spring Web Initializer
 - Maven
 - Spring Web Dependency
+- Validation
+- MYSQL
+- JPA
+- SWAGGER

 <!-- Key Features -->
 ## Key Features
-- Add Restaurant_MOdel
+- Add Validation
-- Get All Model.
+- Get All validation.
 - Get User Details By Id.
-- Delete Restaurant By Id.
+- Delete Validation By Id.
-- Update SpecialityType Id
+- Update UserName

 <!-- Usage -->
 ## Usage
 - Access the application at `http://localhost:8080`.
-- Use the provided API endpoints to manage your User Management.
+- Use the provided API endpoints to CRUD Operation.

 ### Controller:
 - It consists of a class named APIController which basically controls the flow of data.